VishnuSanjevThulasiraman/Generative-Face-Completion/README.md

 # Generative-Face-Completion
- Face Completion using Generative Adversial Networks performed on Kaggle Celeb Attributes Dataset
+ Face Completion using Generative Adversial Networks performed on Kaggle Celeb Attributes Dataset done as a course project for EE 782 : Advanced Machine Learning